garyshirk/ThriftStoreLocator1/Pods/SideMenu/README.md

 ## Usage
 ### Code-less Storyboard Implementation
 1. Create a Navigation Controller for a side menu.
-Set the custom class of the Navigation Controller to be `UISideMenuNavigationController` in the **Identity Inspector**.
+Set the `Custom Class` of the Navigation Controller to be `UISideMenuNavigationController` in the **Identity Inspector**.
+Set the `Module` to `SideMenu` (ignore this step if you've manually added SideMenu to your project).
 Create a Root View Controller for the Navigation Controller (shown as a UITableViewController below).
-Set up any Triggered Segues you want in that View Controller.
+Set up any Triggered Segues you want in that view controller.
 ![](etc/Screenshot1.png)

 2. Set the `Left Side` property of the `UISideMenuNavigationController` to On if you want it to appear from the left side of the screen, or Off/Default if you want it to appear from the right side.
 ![](etc/Screenshot2.png)

-3. Add a UIButton or UIBarButton to a View Controller that you want to display the menu from.
+3. Add a UIButton or UIBarButton to a view controller that you want to display the menu from.
 Set that button's Triggered Segues action to modally present the Navigation Controller from step 1.
 ![](etc/Screenshot3.png)

 That's it. *Note: you can only enable gestures in code.*